RIAEvangelist/node-phidget-API/docs/Spatial.md

 #Phidget Spatial Sensor
 More commonly known as an accelerometer, the PhidgetSpatial library makes for intuitive and lightning fast development without any compromise.
-All spacial directions must be defined by user, for an in dept guide into this, [see your board's user guide](http://www.phidgets.com/products.php?category=1).
+All sensors on this board should be primed for accurate use, here are the [acceleration](http://www.phidgets.com/docs/Accelerometer_Primer), [gyroscpic](http://www.phidgets.com/docs/Gyroscope_Primer), and [magnetic field](http://www.phidgets.com/docs/Compass_Primer) primer guides.
 For a quick start into your Spatial project see this [basic Manager example](https://github.com/RIAEvangelist/node-phidget-API/blob/master/examples/spatial.js).

 ##Methods